Expertium/expertium.github.io/Algorithm.md

 ![CodeCogsEqn (3)](https://github.com/user-attachments/assets/09a02eb1-d2da-4faa-aacd-4c905556889d)

 G is grade.
 Again=1, Hard=2, Good=3, Easy=4.
 We have tried turning these four values into optimizable parameters (as opposed to just using constants), but that didn't improve accuracy.
-Note that the output of this formula is then clamped to ensure that it is between 1 and 10.
+Note that the output of this formula is clamped afterwards to ensure that D0 is between 1 and 10.

 The formula for the next value of D is more complicated.